 Group boards at the moment are a super effective way to grow your Pinterest reach and following.
 I talk about growing your Pinterest reach with group boards more in this post.

 I added a Pinterest widget to the sidebar of my blog.

 There’s a free WordPress widget that lets you add your Pinterest feed (what you post) to a widget on your blog AND it has a button for people to follow you.
 This can help increase your interaction and follows.

 I created multiple pinnable Pinterest graphics for my blog posts.

 Figure out what your top 5-10 blog posts are on Pinterest (with Pinterest’s analytics or Google analytics), and then create a SECOND pin image for them.
 If a pin has already done well, changing up the style, photo, or headline of the pin could help you generate even more traffic and grow your Pinterest following.

-What tips are you going to use to grow your Pinterest followers? 😃 If you’d like to learn more about growing your blog with Pinterest, check out our course Pinsaurus for more tips.
+What tips are you going to use to grow your Pinterest followers? 😃To learn more about growing your blog with Pinterest, check out our course Pinsaurus.